amrat014/WebcamFaces/README.md

-# Face Recognization usin python dlib, OpnCV and Numpy
+# Face Recognization using python dlib, OpnCV and Numpy

 how to create a python program that will show you how many faces are there in a frame or video using python dlib, OpenCV, and NumPy python.